DeuxHuitHuit/grunt-analyze-css/README.md

 This options controls if and how metrics are shown to the screen.
 By default only the global score of each css document is shown.
 If set to true, ever metric score will show up.
-You can limit the ouput to set a cap on output by usign 'warn' or 'error'.
+You can limit the output to set a cap on output by using 'warn' or 'error'.

 Possible values:
 > true, false, 'warn', 'error'

+### outputDuplicateSelectors: false

+This options will output duplicated selectors in stdout.

 ### softFail: false